Companies expand to make more profit. They develop internal growth or external growth strategies to scale their operations.

 - Large business: more than 250 employees

-Total assets.
-It represents a resource owned by the business, measured in dollars, and expected to generate future economic benefits.
-We can see it on the balance sheet in the financial statements.
+Total assets represent a resource owned by the business, measured in dollars, and expected to generate future economic benefits.
+They are shown on the balance sheet in the financial statements.

 Total revenue.
 It is the dollars the company earns after adjusting for a deduction factor.
 Its value depends on two factors: